umd-lhcb/lhcb-ntuples-gen/docs/ntupling/installation.md

 git annex get <path_to_file>
 ```

-The set up above also installs in the `lib/python/` folder `pyBabyMaker`, `pyTuplingUtils, and other packages that
+The set up above also installs in the `lib/python/` folder `pyBabyMaker`,
-are needed.
+`pyTuplingUtils`, and other packages that are needed.
 Each commit of `lhcb-ntuples-gen` points to specific commits of these packages.
-Thus, every time
-you pull new code in `lhcb-ntuples-gen`, you need to make sure you have the appropriate commits of the other
+Thus, every time you pull new code in `lhcb-ntuples-gen`, you need to make sure
-packages installed with
+you have the appropriate commits of the other packages installed with
 ```
 git pull
 git submodule update --init --recursive